Your shopping cart is currently empty.

 Fertilizing apricot trees

-To ensure juicy and tasty fruit, the trees are fertilized in late winter and spring.
-Applying a layer of leaves, grass clippings, or bark mulch after fertilizing is recommended, but keep this away from the trunk to prevent rot.
+To harvest juicy and flavorful fruit, the trees are fertilized in late winter and early spring.
+Applying a layer of mulch made from leaves, grass clippings, or bark mulch after fertilizing is recommended, but this should be kept away from the trunk to prevent rot.

 Watering the apricot tree

-The apricot tree does not tolerate moisture, waterlogging and cold soils.
+The apricot tree is sensitive to waterlogging and permanently damp soil.
 It should only be watered when the surface of the soil is dry.

 However, during periods of prolonged drought in spring and summer, adequate watering is necessary, especially if the trees are located next to a house wall.
 The soil there is often interspersed with rubble, which acts as a drainage system.

-The roots of young trees are not yet as branched in the soil, which is why the young trees must be closely monitored and watered earlier than existing trees.
+The roots of young trees are not yet as branched in the soil, which is why young trees should be closely monitored and watered earlier and more frequently than older trees.

-Signs of drought stress include limp, drooping leaves, weak young branches, discolored or drying leaves, and early fruit drop.
-Now is the time to water the tree.
+Signs of drought stress include drooping leaves, weak young branches, discolored or withering leaves, and premature fruit drop.
+It's definitely time to water the tree now.

-Due to climate change, it is getting hotter in our regions and longer dry periods are the result.
+Climate change is causing increasingly hot weather in our regions, resulting in longer periods of drought.
 This has an impact on the environment and especially on trees.
-The increasing dryness and rising temperatures lead to so-called Drought stress.
+The increasing drought and rising temperatures lead to...
+Drought stress.
 Depending on the location and the climate-related situation, more frequent watering than in previous years may be necessary.

-The water requirements of an apricot tree depend on several factors, such as the length of the dry period and the tree's condition.
-Generally, young trees require 75 to 100 liters per watering, while older trees require 150 to 200 liters.
+The water requirements of an apricot tree depend on several factors, such as the duration of the dry period and the age of the tree.
+As a general rule, young trees need 75 to 100 liters per watering, while older trees require 150 to 200 liters.

 While with conventional watering, a lot of water seeps away or evaporates before it can be absorbed by the roots, watering apricot trees with tree bath watering bags very efficient.
 Two small holes release the water evenly and over several hours as drip irrigation to the ground.